 How can I determine if naltrexone is right for me?

 The best way to determine if naltrexone or another medication is right for you is to complete a thorough assessment and consult with a licensed and experienced healthcare provider.
-When you start treatment at a Comprehensive Treatment Center (CTC) or an Integrated Treatment Center (ITC), this is exactly what will occur.
+When you start treatment at a Comprehensive Treatment Center (CTC), this is exactly what will occur.
 You’ll complete a detailed evaluation, discuss your needs and goals with a member of your MAT team, and get a recommendation for naltrexone or another medication.

 Is naltrexone safe for long-term use?

 Years of research indicates that when naltrexone is used as directed as part of an approved MAT program, this medication is safe for both short- and long-term use.

 Can I become addicted to naltrexone?